We're here to help you and your child navigate the admissions process from start to finish.

 The CEM test is an adaptive, digital test that children take in 5 modules over weekend in a very relaxed way.
 It is not stressful for them.

-We recommend you begin tuition a year before your child sits the 11 Plus.
+We recommend you begin tuition a year before your child sits their entrance exams.
 This time frame allows your child to assimilate the Year 6 Maths and English syllabus, learn Verbal and Non-Verbal Reasoning, practice enough questions and develop exam technique over the year with their tutor.

 Most parents start with a tutor once a week, unless they feel their child is behind.
 Often, they will move to a tutor twice a week for the summer term of year 5 and over the summer holidays, finishing with a big push in the Autumn term of Year six when Pre-tests and Assessments begin.

-Once children have been taught all the topics on the 11 Plus syllabus, they need to practice questions extensively to gain familiarity, confidence and speed.
+Once children have been taught all the topics on the syllabus, they need to practice questions extensively to gain familiarity, confidence and speed.

 For example, they may have understood how to solve fractions when taught as a discreet topic and solved them mathematically.
-But, in the 11 Plus they will need to unpick wordy questions to work out the underlying fraction problem they need to solve.
+But, in entrance exams they will need to unpick wordy questions to work out the underlying fraction problem they need to solve.
 There will be both simple and wordy questions, alongside more complex fraction questions with multiple tricks written into the question.

 Parents should by this point have a clear idea which schools their child will be applying for and will now be able to research whether CEM or GL Assessment are setting the school tests.
 There may be a mixture of both.
 It is preferable to use the resources which mirror the test.
 Both CEM and GL Assessment resources are widely available.